 Turtles and tortoises are reptiles with a similar appearance.
 Many people use “tortoise” and “turtle” interchangeably, believing the terms are based on semantics.

 To some extent, this is true because tortoises and turtles belong to the testudine group.
-However, in practical terms, turtles and tortoises are very different animals with different physiology.
+In practical terms, turtles and tortoises are very different animals with different physiologies.

 A turtle has evolved to live half or most of its life in water, while a tortoise must stay on land.
-A tortoise can’t adapt to spend more time in the water, or to swim, because it lacks a turtle’s unique body parts.
+A tortoise can’t adapt to spend more time in the water or to swim because it lacks a turtle’s body parts.

-The two creatures live in vastly different environments, so tortoises would have no reason to adapt.
+The two creatures live in entirely different environments, so tortoises would have no reason to adapt.

 Webbed Feet